Biography of John Wesley

-1745: Wesley broke with the Moravians as he was determined that his movement should remain within the Church of England which it did for the rest of his life.
+1745: Wesley breaks with the Moravians as he is determined that his movement should remain within the Church of England which it did for the rest of his life.

 1776: His wife Mary leaves him.

-1778: Wesley founded the Methodist Magazine and was responsible for writing many other works such as histories, biographies and collections of psalms and hymns.
+1778: Wesley founds the Methodist Magazine and is responsible for writing many other works such as histories, biographies and collections of psalms and hymns.
 These works were all very popular and the money made in royalties all went to charity.
-He founded charitable institutions in Newcastle and London and founded the Kingswood School in Bristol.
+He also founded charitable institutions in Newcastle and London and the Kingswood School in Bristol.